Alucad0/Battleships/README.md

 ### Finnished

-This project hasn't finnished yet.
+This project is considered finnished as of 20/5 - 2022.
+It is now elligable for pull requests and changes.

 ### Contributors